HariSekhon/spark-apps/README.md

 -->
 This is based off my Pig & Hive freebies for indexing structured and unstructured data in Hadoop to Elasticsearch & Solr/SolrCloud, see my adjacent [Toolbox repo](https://github.com/harisekhon/toolbox) for those programs.

-Includes Kryo serialization optimization, and pluggable parsers
+Includes Kryo serialization optimization, and pluggable parsers, as well as option to count records for reporting and comparison.
+Serialization optimization can be disabled with a command line switch to use the slower but slightly more robust Java serialization.

 Still on the todo list is adding varied date detection + parsing from which to create a time range query-able field in Elasticsearch.